 - 750 g chicken breast, cut into tenders (1.6 pounds)

 - 12 small soft taco tortillas

 - 1 medium carrot, julienned or shredded

 - 1 cucumber, sliced into thin strips

-Mix together the sauce ingredients and set aside.
+- Mix together the sauce ingredients – soy sauce, gochujang, brown sugar and sesame oil and set aside.

-Heat 1 tablespoon of oil in a large frying pan.
-Add half of the chicken and cook, stirring every so often, for 5 minutes (depending on how thick the pieces are) until nearly cooked through but still tender.
+- Heat 1 tablespoon of oil in a large frying pan over medium-high heat.
+Add half of the chicken and cook, turning every so often, for 6-7 minutes (depending on how thick the pieces are) until just cooked through and turning golden on the outside.

-Add the sauce to the pan and continue to stir fry for another couple of minutes until it thickens.
+- Add the chicken and the sauce mixture to the pan.
+Continue to stir fry for another couple of minutes until it thickens and is hot through.

-To assemble start by placing some cabbage, carrot and cucumber on the tortilla, follow with some chicken mixture.
-Sprinkle with the togarashi and extra spring onion.
-Finally add kewpie mayonnaise and devour.
+- To assemble start by placing some shredded lettuce, carrot and cucumber on the tortilla, follow with some chicken mixture then gochujang mayo.
+You can sprinkle with some extra sliced spring onion and / or togarashi spice.